-- Alliterative Name: The N sound is repeated throughout both names.
+- Alliterative Name: The "Na" sound is repeated throughout both his names.

 - Badass Boast: He bragged about being able to kill a captain in five minutes.

-- Lean and Mean: He is thin and wiry even by Bleach art standards.
+- Lean and Mean: He is thin and wiry even by Bleach standards.

 - Leeroy Jenkins: Also takes part in jump-rushing Yamamoto.
 Goes about as well as you'd expect.
-Subverted - he's alive, and because of Bazz-B's Heat, at that.
+Subverted in that he survived, and because of Bazz-B's Heat, at that.

 - Not Quite Dead: He survived getting incinerated by Yamamoto, along with Bazz-B and As Nodt.

-- Scary Teeth: His teeth are chequered black and gold.
+- Scary Teeth: His teeth are checkered black and gold.